 The lifetime learning credit is a tax credit for tuition and fee payments to a postsecondary educational institution, as well as other qualified expenses.
 The credit is worth 20 percent of your first $10,000 in expenses, up to a maximum $2,000 credit per return.
 Eligible expenses include tuition and fees.

-Keep in mind that you can’t double-dip on benefits — you can’t include expenses that were paid for by scholarships, fellowships, Pell Grants, employer tuition assistance, school refunds or other nontaxable assistance.
+You can’t double-dip on benefits, so you can’t include expenses paid for by scholarships, fellowships, Pell Grants, employer tuition assistance, school refunds or other nontaxable assistance.
 The same goes for distributions from a 529 plan, Coverdell education savings account or savings bond.

 There’s no limit on how many times you can claim the lifetime learning credit, making it a valuable tax break for college students who return to graduate school.
-Note, however, that you don’t have to be pursuing a degree in order to take advantage of the lifetime learning credit.
+You also don’t have to pursue a degree to take advantage of the lifetime learning credit.
 You can count your expenses incurred to earn a recognized educational credential or to improve your job skills at an eligible educational institution.

 The lifetime learning credit is nonrefundable, which means that it can help reduce your tax bill to zero, but you won’t receive any of the excess amount in the form of a tax refund.

-To qualify, you must need to be under the education credit income limits.
-That means having a modified adjusted gross income (MAGI) of less than $90,000 (single filers) or $180,000 (joint filers), although the credit amount is gradually reduced starting at $80,000 (single filers) or $160,000 (joint filers).
+To qualify, you need to be under the education credit income limits.
+That means having a modified adjusted gross income (MAGI) of less than $90,000 (single filers) or $180,000 (joint filers).
+The credit amount is gradually reduced based on income, with reductions starting at $80,000 (single filers) or $160,000 (joint filers).

-The American opportunity tax credit is available to college students who have not yet completed their first four years of their postsecondary education.
+The American Opportunity Tax Credit is available to college students who have not yet completed the first four years of their postsecondary education.
 Eligible expenses you can count toward the credit include tuition and fees, along with books, supplies and equipment, as long as they’re required for enrollment.
 But unlike the lifetime learning credit, you can purchase those items from other sources, not just your school.

-But like the lifetime learning credit, you have to reduce your qualified expenses by the amount of aid you received in the form of scholarships, fellowships, Pell Grants, employer tuition assistance, school refunds and other nontaxable assistance.
+Like the lifetime learning credit, you have to reduce your qualified expenses by the amount of aid you receive through nontaxable assistance like scholarships, fellowships, Pell Grants, employer tuition assistance and school refunds.
 Distributions from education savings programs are also excluded from your total.

-You can use the American opportunity tax credit only for the first four years of your postsecondary education.
-And because the credit is more generous than the lifetime learning credit, it’s the better option for undergraduate students.
+You can use the American Opportunity Tax Credit only for the first four years of your postsecondary education.
+Because the credit is more generous than the lifetime learning credit, it’s the better option for undergraduate students.

 Only 40 percent of the credit is refundable, which means that if it brings how much you owe down to zero, up to $1,000 of the value of the credit can be included in your tax refund.